msmiley/Cyber-Security.tmbundle/README.md

-# Hex Tools TextMate 2 bundle
+# Cyber Security Tools TextMate 2 bundle

-A TextMate 2 bundle with Commands, Syntaxes, and Snippets tailored for working with hex data in the context of the best text editor out there, TextMate 2.
+A TextMate 2 bundle with Commands, Syntaxes, and Snippets tailored toward working with data in a cyber security context.

 ## Caveats